The Power of Static Pricing for Reusable Resources: Introduction

-A crucial component of the reusable resources economy is how to price the resources to maximize revenue.
-Intuitively, an optimal pricing policy dynamically adjust prices in response to the number of units on hand.
-For example, the firm may charge higher prices when few units are available, and low prices when more units are available.
-With this dynamic pricing strategy, the firm can balance the supply (resources) and demand to mitigate inefficiencies arising from the randomness in the demand and service durations.
+Intuitively, an optimal pricing policy dynamically adjusts prices in response to the number of customers currently in the system.
+For example, the firm may charge higher prices when more customers are in the system (few units available) and lower prices when few customers are in the system (more units available).
+This class of pricing policies, which depends solely on the number of customers in the system, is referred to as an \textit{inventory-based} pricing policy.
+When the service time is exponential, the memoryless property ensures that an inventory-based policy is optimal.
+For general service times (as considered in this paper), however, the optimal pricing policy must also depend on the service times consumed so far by busy units.
+We refer to this broader class of pricing policies as \textit{fully dynamic} pricing.
+With an inventory-based or fully dynamic pricing strategy, the firm can balance the supply (available units) and demand to mitigate inefficiencies arising from the randomness in the demand and service durations.

 In practice, however, dynamic pricing may suffer from various drawbacks.
-First, dynamic pricing is hard to implement since not all companies have the infrastructure to track their inventory in real time or adjust their decisions on the fly (see e.g., \citealp{ma2021dynamic}).
+First, dynamic pricing is hard to implement since not all companies have the infrastructure to track their inventory in real time or adjust their decisions on the fly \citep{ma2021dynamic}.
 For rotable spare parts, companies also typically publish prices in a catalog upfront, resulting in considerable costs if prices change frequently.
-Moreover, finding an optimal dynamic pricing policy becomes intractable especially when the state space of the system is large due to the curse of dimensionality.
+Moreover, finding an optimal dynamic pricing policy becomes intractable especially when the state space of the system is large due to the curse of dimensionality and having general service time distributions.
 Going beyond the seller's perspective, customers may feel it is unfair if someone else's price is lower than their own for the same service.
 Dynamic pricing can thus result in customers strategically waiting for lower prices, which can result in lower than expected revenue.

-To avoid these potential issues, one plausible idea is to consider a static pricing policy that offers a fixed price for all customers (from the same class).
-The goal of this work is to demonstrate the power of static pricing when selling reusable resources by providing strong universal performance guarantees.
-Our results show that static pricing guarantees a large fraction of the revenue of the optimal dynamic pricing policy for any arrival rate, service rate, and number of units in the system.
+To avoid these potential issues, we consider a static pricing policy that offers a fixed price for all customers from the same class.
+We prove that static pricing guarantees a large fraction of the revenue of the optimal dynamic pricing or inventory-based policy for any arrival rate, service rate, and number of units.